How Blockchain’s Web 3.0 Would Impact Businesses

 5. Streaming Service

-But even after being one of the most profitable sectors, streaming services doesn’t come free of accusations that the data is being used for advertisement purpose and that the creators are not being paid their fair share.
+But even after being one of the most profitable sectors, streaming services don’t come free of accusations that the data is being used for advertisement purposes and that the creators are not being paid their fair share.

 Blockchain, through its decentralization and smart contract functionalities solve these pestering issues for Web 3.0.